ABOUT GBC

 By regulations GBC is an institution that is not required to take attendance for Title IV purposes.

 For financial aid purposes, there are two types of withdrawals for R2T4, namely official and unofficial.
-An official withdrawal is when the student actually withdraws from his/her classes at GBC through People Soft.
+An official withdrawal is when the student actually withdraws from his/her classes at GBC through MYGBC and People Soft.

 If a student stops attending classes without notifying GBC, and or fails to earn any passing grades (unofficial withdrawal) the withdrawal date will be the last date of academic activity entered into People Soft by each instructor or the midpoint of the semester.
 Additional documentation supporting the last date of academic activity may be provided by the student if they verify a later date of attendance than determined by GBC.

 Unless a student completes more than 60 percent of the term in which federal aid was disbursed, the student will be required to return all or part of the financial aid disbursed in the term.
-This applies to students who have officially (including medical), or unofficially withdrawn.
+This applies to students who have officially (including medical) or unofficially withdrawn.

 If the student has not completely withdrawn but has failed to earn a passing grade in at least one class for the term or module, federal regulations require the school to determine whether the student established eligibility for financial aid.
 Eligibility is based on if the student attended at least one class or participated in any GBC academic-related activity (such as taking an exam, quiz, or turning in a homework assignment.
 Merely logging in to an online class is not considered academic activity).
 All disbursed funds must be returned to the respective federal and institutional aid programs if the student cannot prove that he/she began attendance.
 For more information regarding this topic see the section Students who receive all failing grades at the end of the term.